jjansen512/SlackChannelAutomator/README.md

 }
 ```

-- In the API version, you would edit this function, entering your BOT token.
+- In the API version, you would edit this function and enter your BOT token.

 ```js